quantmind/quantflow/notebooks/applications/hurst.md

 df
 ```

+### Realized Variance

-At this point we estimate the standard deviation using the **realized variance** along the path (we use the scaled flag so that the standard deviation is caled by the square-root of time step)
+At this point we estimate the standard deviation using the **realized variance** along the path (we use the scaled flag so that the standard deviation is caled by the square-root of time step).
+The value should be close to the **sigma** of the weiner process

 ```{code-cell} ipython3
 float(paths.path_std(scaled=True)[0])
 ```

+### Range-base Variance estimators

+We now turn our attention to range-based volatility estimators.
+These estimators depends on OHLC timeseries, which are widely available from data providers such as [FMP](https://site.financialmodelingprep.com/).
+To analyze range-based variance estimators, we use he **quantflow.ta.OHLC** tool which allows to down-sample a timeserie to OHLC series and estimate variance with three different estimators

+* **Parkinson** (1980)
+* **Garman & Klass** (1980)
+* **Rogers & Satchell** (1991)

+See {cite:p}`molnar` for a detailed overview of the properties of range-based estimators.

 ```{code-cell} ipython3
 from quantflow.ta.ohlc import OHLC